-Amounts shown represent the executive officers' total bonuses earned for 2018 based on the achievement of company performance goals as determined by our board of directors.
+Amounts shown represent life insurance premiums paid by us on behalf of the executive officer.

 Amounts shown represent life insurance premiums paid by us on behalf of the executive officer.

 Mr. Obstler joined us in November 2018.
 Amount represents the pro rata portion of his 2018 annual base salary as set forth in the section titled "-Employment Arrangements."